Chris Sailer: College career

 Sailer decided to attend the University of California, Los Angeles (UCLA), because Bruins football coach Terry Donahue and soccer coach Sigi Schmid allowed him to play both sports, even though the two teams' seasons overlap.
 His athletic scholarship was rare for a kicker, a position which coaches often filled with walk-ons.
 He put soccer on hold as a freshman to get acclimated to school while playing football.
 Later, he decided he could not play both, and chose football.

 As a freshman in 1995, Sailer won the job as punter and ranked 15th in the country with a 42.2 yard average.
 After kicker Bjorn Merten graduated, Sailer assumed the position in 1997, becoming the first Bruin since Frank Corral in 1977 to handle both punts and kicks.
-That season, Sailer made four field goals in a 39–31 win over Oregon, including a 56-yard kick that stood as a school record until Ka'imi Fairbairn's 60-yarder in 2015.
+That season, Sailer made four field goals in a 39–31 win over Oregon, including a 56-yard kick that stood as a school record until Kaʻimi Fairbairn's 60-yarder in 2015.
 Sailer finished the season as the runner-up behind Martín Gramática for the Lou Groza Award, given annually to the nation's top college kicker.
 He was named a first-team All-American kicker by the American Football Coaches Association and the Walter Camp Football Foundation.
 Additionally, the Football Writers Association of America named Sailer to their first team as a punter.
 He is the only player in UCLA history to have received first-team All-American honors at two positions in the same season.

 In his senior year in 1998, Sailer struggled with his field goals after being bothered for most of the season with a groin injury.
 He suffered the injury during practice when he did not warm up before participating in a kicking duel with a local sports anchorman.